 Lumen Metabolism Review: The Ultimate 21st Century Diet Plan?

 These days there are countless diet strategies out there.
-Between keto, paleo, low carb, intermittent fasting and dozens of others – there’s no shortage of different ways to try and lose weight.
+Between keto, paleo, low carb, intermittent fasting, meal planning and dozens of others – there’s no shortage of different ways to try and lose weight.

 I’ve never really adhered to a specific diet, but I’ve always been intrigued by the concept of intermittent fasting.